-Supreme Court Rules that Police Can Search Cell Phones
+Supreme Court Allows Police Ability to Search Cell Phones

 The police have a common law power to search incident to a lawful arrest.
 Does this power permit the search of cell phones and similar devices found on the suspect?